testillano/h2agent/README.md

 - inState: current processing state.

 - txtFile.`<path>`: reads text content from file with the path provided.
 The path can be relative (to the execution directory) or absolute, and **admits variables substitution**.
 Note that paths to missing files will fail to open.
+This source enables the `h2agent` capability to serve files.

 - binFile.`<path>`: same as `txtFile` but reading binary data.

+- command.`<command>`: executes command on process shell and captures the standard output/error ([popen](https://man7.org/linux/man-pages/man3/popen.3.html)() is used behind).
+Also, the return code is saved into provision local variable `rc`.
+You may call external scripts or executables, and do whatever needed as if you would be using the shell environment.

+  - Important notes:
+    - **Be aware about security problems**, as you could provision via `REST API` any instruction accessible by a running `h2agent` to extract information or break things without interface restriction (remember anyway that `h2agent` supports [secured connection](#Execution-with-TLS-support)).
+    - **This operation could impact performance** as external procedures will block the working thread during execution (it is different than response delays which are managed asynchronously), so perhaps you should increase the number of working threads (check [command line](#Command-line)).
+This operation is mainly designed to run administrative procedures within the testing flow, but not as part of regular provisions to define mock behavior.
+So, having an additional working thread (`--traffic-server-worker-threads 2`) should be enough to handle dedicated `URIs` for that kind of work reserving another thread for normal traffic.

+  - Examples:
+    - `/any/procedure 2>&1`: `stderr` is also captured together with standard output (if not, the `h2agent` process will show the error message in console).
+    - `ls /the/file 2>/dev/null || /bin/true`: always success (`rc` stores 0) even if file is missing.
+Path captured when the file path exists.
+    - `/opt/tools/checkCondition &>/dev/null && echo fulfilled`: prepare transformation to capture non-empty content ("fulfilled") when condition is successful.
+    - `/path/to/getJpg >/var/log/image.jpg 2>/var/log/getJpg.err`: arbitrary procedure executed and standard output/error dumped into files which can be read in later step by mean `binFile`/`txtFile` sources.
+    - Shell commands accessible on environment path: security considerations are important but this functionality is worth it as it even allows us to simulate exceptional conditions within our test system.
+For example, we could provision a special `uri` to provoke the mock server crash using command source: `pkill -SIGSEGV h2agent` (suicide command).